The Mini - The Macro

 Today's cutting edge scientists figure they can develop a one cell thick filament which would allow computers to store facts up to tens of thousands of times greater than those commonly in use today.
 Simpler means faster and smaller which translates into how much more efficient they'd be.
 Hand held models are tools in size dictated by the average person's hand girth not the amount of informational guts inside the casing.
-The informational guts of the future will only be a very minor portion of the total size of the unit.
+The informational guts of the future will only be a very minor portion of the total size of the unit, but so powerful.

-A hushed quiet captured the entire room before the service which began with the reading of a number of announcements concerning church matters.
+A hushed quiet captured the entire room before the services began with the reading of a number of announcements concerning church matters.
 Finally Doctor Shapley was introduced.
 Harlow Shapley was by then, the mid60's, a fairly old man with an arms length of honors and academic accolades.
 Doctor Shapley spoke some of his place in academia and then he began on his main theme as the audience hushed to listen.
 Looking to the south out the expanse of glassed French doors making up the whole south wall, he said something to this affect, referring to the sun peeking through the straight trunks of mature oak trees growing just beyond the south patio.

 "I wonder what those trees are thinking of us ?" he nudged the congregation.